Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations: Summary and Discussion

-We studied the limits on the energy spectrum of IGW by analyzing the dataset of NANOGrav and PPTA~\cite{NANOGrav:2023gor, Reardon:2023gzh, Antoniadis:2023ott}.
-IGWs are currently an attractive source of SGWB.
-It is usually related to the amplified primordial curvature perturbations, which could source the formation of primordial black holes.
-As a cosmological-originated SGWB, it reveals the fundamental physics in the early universe and the origin of PBHs \cite{NANOGrav:2023hvm}.
+The collaborative efforts of various PTA experiments, including NANOGrav, PPTA, EPTA, and CPTA, have collectively presented compelling evidence of SGWB within the nano-Hertz frequency band~\cite{NANOGrav:2023gor,Reardon:2023gzh,Antoniadis:2023ott,Xu:2023wog}.
+Such background offers promising prospects for investigating cosmological sources originating in the early universe.
+In particular, IGWs emerge as a potential source contributing to the SGWB.
+IGWs are typically associated with amplified primordial curvature perturbations that could lead to the production of PBHs.
+As a cosmological-originated SGWB, IGWs provide valuable insights into the fundamental physics in the early universe and the origin of PBHs.

-According to the currently released data, the energy spectra of IGWs favor NANOGrav more than PPTA.
-NANOGrav observations exactly implicated a blue-tilted spectrum in the frequency band of PTA, namely in $[10^{-9}, 10^{-7}]$Hz.
-Therefore, as a broken power-law GWs energy spectrum induced by the scalar perturbation, its maximum will be larger than $10^{-8}$ and the frequency of the maximum corresponds to the critical frequency $f_c$ should be higher than $10^{-7}$Hz.
-This is important for the IGW produced at the moment when PBHs were formed.
-Due to the inverse-square relation between the frequency of IGW and the mass of related PBHs, our results predict the monochromatic mass of PBHs should be smaller than $\mathcal{O}(10^{-2}) M_\odot$ with a $f_\mathrm{PBH}$ lager than $\mathcal{O}(10^{-2})$ \cite{Cai:2019jah}.